Dragusin-Cristian/senior-react/README.md

 I plan to create a components for adding items.
 The component AddItem will have a state isAdding boolean. when isAdding is false, a button "Add new item" will be rendered and the input not.
 When the isAdding is true the button will hide and the input will show.

 - Extra, create a src folder short path ~

+- Use the Layout Component DP

+I plan to create a few layouts, one for the CardLayout, one for the AppLayout (with navigation)